Exploring Careers in Educational Technology: Top Jobs, Skills, and Opportunities

 • Career Path: Many instructional designers have backgrounds in education or specific content areas.
 Gaining certifications in instructional design or educational technology can also be advantageous.

-See also Technology Jobs: A Complete Guide to Opportunities in the Tech World
+See also Technology for Jobs: Transforming Employment in the Digital Age

 2. E-Learning Developer